Five Ways of Overcoming Fear of Major Surgery

-Man is afraid of the unknown; therefore, it is only natural for most people to fear undergoing major surgery.
-Wouldn't you tremble knowing you had to have open heart surgery, brain surgery or a leg amputated?
+Man is afraid of the unknown; therefore, it is only natural for most people to fear to undergo major surgery.
+Wouldn't you tremble to know you had to have open-heart surgery, brain surgery, or a leg amputated?

 Overcoming the Fear of Major Surgery

 Which is the best way to overcome the fear of major surgery?

 If you are scheduled for major surgery, try not to be afraid.
 A famous U.S. President once said that "the only thing we have to fear is fear itself."
 Educating yourself about specific surgeries and having trust in God and your medical personnel will go a long way in lessening or removing your fear.
 Finally, make sure you are not too serious, be optimistic, and have the support of friends and loved ones.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.